Try StarTree Cloud: 30-day free trial

 docker-compose up

 This command will run a single instance of the Pinot Controller, Pinot Server, Pinot Broker, and Zookeeper.
-You can find the docker-compose.yml (opens in a new tab) file on GitHub.

 Dataset

-We're going to import the following CSV file, in which the Case Number column contains a space:
+We're going to import the following CSV file, in which the Case Number column heading contains a space:

 IDCase Number